clairey-zx81/json-model/TUTO.md

 ## Having Alternatives

-A frequent pattern is allow several kind of object as some point in the data structure.
+A common pattern is allow several kind of object as some point in the data structure.
-This can be expressed with a model involving either the special `^` (xor, one-of) or `|` (or, any-of) property with the list of objects.
+This can be expressed with a model involving either the special `^` (xor, one-of) or `|` (or, any-of) property with a list of models.

 Consider the model in file `Geom.model.json`, which defines a coordinate (`coord`) as a pair of numbers, and use it for defining a point and a segment objects which are